Things to do in Brest, Belarus: A travel guide to the Hero City

 Private Tour from Minsk: Mir Castle, Nesvizh Palace, and Brest Fortress.
 If you don’t want to spend a night in Brest, you can also book a day trip from Minsk (and you’ll return there at night).
 In this private tour, you will visit three legendary locations in the Brest area: the Mir Castle, the Nesvizh Palace, and, of course, the Hero Fortress.
 Check the details of this private tour here.

 Private tour from Brest city to Belovezhskaya Pushcha national park.
 Belovezhskaya Pushcha is one of the largest parks in Europe.
 Your driver will pick you up from your accommodation in Brest and drive you to the park.
-You have the option to explore it either on your own or with an English-speaking guide.
+You have the option to explore it either on your own or with the assistance of an English-speaking guide.
 Check the prices for the Belovezhskaya Pushcha Tour here.

 Private Tour: Brest Fortress & City – Belovezhskaya Pushcha National Park.
-If you stay for just a few days in Minsk, you can also have a private tour including all of Brest’s main attractions.
+If you stay for just a few days in Minsk, you can also take a private tour that includes all of Brest’s main attractions.
 That said, a driver will pick you up from your accommodation in Minsk and drive you to Brest, where you will see the Hero Fortress complex.
 Then, you will also visit Belovezhskaya Pushcha park.
 You will return to Minsk late at night.
 This is a full-day tour –check the prices here.

 How to budget for Brest, Belarus

-I actually plan to do that when I revisit Brest.
+I plan to do that when I revisit Brest.
 Overall, Brest is a relatively cheap city, and if you travel to Belarus, don’t miss the chance to visit it.
 The Fortress is impressive, and the city itself deserves a stop.

 More about Brest: The Heroes of Brest